Experience the Fiery Beauty of a Compact Shrub

 - Superior Hardiness: Withstands harsh winters without die-back.

-- Compact Size: Fits perfectly in smaller gardens or mixed borders.
+- Compact Size: Fits perfectly in smaller gardens or mixed borders, reaching about 7 feet tall.

 - Easy to Grow: Suitable for both novice and experienced gardeners.